-Latest news: The registration for the conference has opened!
+Latest news: The deadline for paper submissions has been extended to 24th April.
+The registration for the conference is open.
 To register, click here and follow the instructions.
 Register before 24th May to secure discounted rates.
-The template for conference papers is also available – follow the link to submissions.

 We are pleased to announce that Prof. Andrew S. Whittaker (University at Buffalo) has agreed to deliver the 17th Mallet-Milne Lecture, which is scheduled to take place on 29th May 2019 in London.
 Prof. Whittaker has conducted extensive research on the seismic resilience of nuclear power plants and is considered a leading expert on the structural design of next-generation nuclear reactors.
 See event.